yume-chan/ya-webadb/libraries/scrcpy/README.md

 ### Use the server binary

-The server binary file needs to be embedded into your application, the exact method depends on the runtime.
+The server binary file needs to be embedded into your application, the exact method depends on the bundler and runtime.

 To name a few: